-I know I say this all the time, to the point where I’m probably a bit of a droning LP (“What’s an LP?,” say Millenials almost everywhere), but Paizo continually puts out great products, and on such a regular basis they really put WOTC’s D&D schedule to shame.
+I know I say this all the time, to the point where I’m probably a bit like a droning LP (“What’s an LP?,” say Millenials almost everywhere), but Paizo continually puts out great products, and on such a regular basis they really put WOTC’s D&D schedule to shame.
 I am, I’m sad to say, somewhat hooked on their products, and so buy almost everything that comes out.
 My bank account has seen better days.

 The recent releases of the Pathfinder 2e (P2e) Bestiary 2 Battle Cards and NPC Battle Cards contain all the monsters and NPCs listed in the Bestiary 2 and Gamemastery Guide books.
 I’m a fan of using cards for monster stats – they are convenient and I don’t have to refer to hefty books or screens for information during games.
 In my live games (oh, how long it’s been since I’ve played a game face-to-face!
 Don’t worry, Roll20 – I still love you) I find it’s easier to use a few cards than refer to a bunch of books, and in battles featuring multiple opponents it saves me paging around between beasts.
 I made my own cards for D&D 5e, but Paizo conveniently releases Battle Cards to save me the hassle.